DAISCVprojects/NRF-RTI/README.md

 ## Relighting
 For relighting an object from any arbitrary light direction (requires only the light direction)
 <pre>
-  python relight.py --dataset_dir "path where model checkpoint, light direction, and latent code are saved"
+  python relight.py --dataset_dir "path to model checkpoint, light direction, and compressed latent code"
-  # For example, for relighting on a random light direction
+  # For example, for relighting on a set of random light directions
   # assuming that checkpoint, latent code, and light direction are saved in /Dataset/object1/
   python relight.py --dataset_dir /Dataset/object1/
 </pre>